microsoft/moaw/workshops/serverless-overview/workshop.md

 ### Add an Event Subscription

 Now, you will need to subscribe to the Storage Account with your Event Grid and use the Event Hub as a broadcaster.
-To achieve this, you need to meet these triggers criterias:
+To achieve this, you need to meet these trigger criteria:
 - Only on blob creation
 - If the file is uploaded in the `audios` container otherwise ignore it
 - If the file extension is `.wav`